 Non-planar 3D printing was first presented for FDM[1] printers in 2016 Hackaday article[2].
 Authors describe non-planar printing as true 3D printing, compared to the traditional process, where the Z axis is moving only during transfer to the next layer (the original process is referred to as 2,5D printing).
 Most of the experiments were done on desktop FDM printers[3] [4].
 Its goal was to create a smoother finish layer with better aerodynamics.
 Desktop printers' construction limits use of non planar printing, because print head components may bump into printed objects, nozzles may scratch an already printed layer.
+This problematics is mapped in a master's thesis by Daniel Ahlers [5].
 To unfold the full potential of non-planar printing at least a 4-axis printer has to be used.
-Very successful experiment was presented with a 6-axis industrial robot, which printed a horizontal beam, without support[5].
-Only one project used non-planar printing in construction so far[6].
-This technique was used to print complicated vault pieces out of concrete.
+Very successful experiment was presented with a 6-axis industrial robot, which printed a horizontal beam, without support[6].
+Only one project used non-planar printing in construction so far[7] This technique was used to print complicated vault pieces out of concrete.
 Non-planar printing seems very promising in the plastic printing industry and I would like to test its usefulness in concrete and clay printing.
-It reduces the effect of anisotropy of printed objects, reduces horizontal cracking along-side horizontal layers and allows printing of overhangs.
+It reduces the effect of anisotropy of printed objects, reduces horizontal cracking alongside horizontal layers and allows printing of overhangs.
+In 2015 Autodesk filed patent called Systems and methods for improved 3D printing [8].
+It does not specifically say non-planar printing, but its description may refer to it.
+This patent refers to prinitng processes, like FDM.
+It does not include paste extrusion, which is used for concrete and clay printing.